csq111/Esophageal-Cancer-Model-Code/README.md

 ## Environment
 **Python 3.7+** and **R 4.3.3**
 ## Data
+The dataset used in the code consists of clinical characteristics and prognosis data of patients with esophageal cancer, and mainly includes the following types:
+- Baseline characteristics (such as age, tumor location, TNM stage, etc.)
+- Treatment-related characteristics (such as radiotherapy dose, treatment plan, etc.)
+- Prognostic indicators (**OS: overall survival**; **PFS: progression-free survival**; **LRFS: no local recurrence survival**; **LC: local control**, etc.)

+The path of the data file is given as a local path example in the code.
+When using it in practice, it should be replaced with your own dataset path, and ensure that the data format is consistent with the processing logic in the code (CSV format, including feature columns and prognosis label columns).
 Our retrospective study was approved by the ethics committee **(2022KY206)**.
 After data inclusion and exclusion screening, image reconstruction and segmentation, as well as feature value extraction, data preprocessing was carried out.
 Finally, **490** cases of data were retained, and **99** of them were used as internal validation data.
 Subsequently, an active learning strategy was applied to select **370** samples with high heterogeneity from the remaining 391 cases of data, completing the selection of the training set.
 ## Code Structure
 | Name               | Function                                                                 |